 In this post we’re focusing on bubble wrap in detail; looking at how it’s made, how it was invented, how it can be used for packaging and how to recycle bubble wrap too!

 So, how is bubble wrap made?

-Bubble wrap is made from tiny beads of resin, almost like grains of rice.
+You might be surprised to learn that bubble wrap is made from tiny beads of resin, almost like grains of rice.
 Several different resins are used for their different properties and these are combined into the material that we know and use as bubble wrap.